microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-copy.md

 ### Example 4: Copy the children in a folder with name conflict setting conflictBehavior

 The following example copies the children in a folder identified by `{item-id}` into a folder identified with a `driveId` and `id` value.
 The optional query parameter @microsoft.graph.conflictBehavior is set to replace.
-It can be set as replace, rename, or fail.
+The possible values are replace, rename, or fail.
 The destination already has the same name found at the source.

 #### Request